 There is no doubt at all that those who rule in the halls of liberal academia are "honest" in their dogmas and views regarding what they teach in the institutes of higher learning.
 The bottom line is not one's academic credentials and background as interesting as that may be.
 The bottom line is the age old question that Pilate asked rhetorically, "What is truth?".

 Is the Old Testament account of creation and the history that follows merely a "story" or a "saga" or a "poem" as Barth describes the Genesis account and the history of Israel that follows?
 The implication of such a description and interpretation of Genesis and the Torah as such leads to the conclusion that the account is merely of "theological value" rather than true "historical value".
-If the account is merely of theological value then the reader is left to his own imagination as to the meaning and interpretation of the record.
+This is the view which Desmond Ford took regarding the Genesis account of creation.
+But, if the account is merely of "theological value" then the reader is left to his own imagination as to the meaning and interpretation of the record.
 However the fact is that the Genesis record is in fact both historically accurate and theologically accurate.

 Those who seem to embrace the "poetic and saga view" of the account want to label a "historically accurate view" as an unworthy "literalistic" and "fundamentalist" approach.
 However in defense of the literal history approach, this is the approach of the Protestant reformers, the apostles of Christ, and our Lord and Savior Jesus Christ Himself.